The Promised Return of the Culture Hero

 “When White Buffalo Calf Woman promised to return again, she made some prophecies at that time.

-“One of those prophesies was that the birth of a white buffalo calf would be a sign that it would be near the time when she would return again to purify the world.
+“One of those prophecies was that the birth of a white buffalo calf would be a sign that it would be near the time when she would return again to purify the world.
 What she meant by that was that she would bring back harmony again and balance, spiritually.”

 In Black Elk’s version of White Buffalo Calf Woman, she administers to the people on behalf of the Creator, “Wakan-Tanka," much like Christ does.